gitaarik/lit-state/README.md

 ### Simple shared app state management for LitElement.

-LitState automatically re-renders your LitElement components, when a shared app state variable they use, changes.
+LitState automatically re-renders your LitElement components, when a shared app state variable they use changes.

 LitState is like [MobX](https://mobx.js.org/) or [Redux](https://redux.js.org/), but then for